 The remote is fairly small and can easily fit in your palm.
-You can control most of the functions on the bar using the remote, and there is a button to loop through the preset sound effects/modes.
+You can control most of the functions on the bar using the remote, and there's a button to loop through the preset sound effects/modes.

-This bar, just like most soundbars can enter standby mode after some time of inactivity.
-Thanks to HDMI ARC you can use the TV remote to perform certain functions on the bar.
+The LG SL10YG enters auto-off mode after 15 minutes of inactivity when it isn't connected to an external device.
+Thanks to HDMI ARC, you can use the TV remote to perform certain functions on the bar.